Gaming Studio, Inc.

 3. Allows the random generation of target numbers to be

 conducted on a central server and sent down to all of the wall

 mounted wheels on the network every 4 or 5 minutes.

 Brings regulatory oversight with regard for the efficacy of the random process to

 one central computer rather than hundreds of computers scattered about the

 state.
-The central computer also keeps real time records of all tickets sold and
+The central computer also keeps real transactional records including wagers and

-tickets under current law) we eliminated the prize limit per
+instead of just one, we eliminated the prize limit per ticket and

-5. Authorizes electronic tables using multi-touch sensitive digital
+5. Enables electronic tables using multi-touch sensitive digital

 surfaces and virtual tickets or chips.